Battleham/rinka-blog/src/pages/blog/2019-11-17-real-talk-getting-focused.md

 ---
 templateKey: blog-post
-title: 'Real Talk: Getting focused'
+title: 'Real Talk: Getting Focused'
 date: 2019-11-14T20:44:50.889Z
 description: >
   It's not easy to get focused.
 You must visualize your life the way you want